Duality theorems for \'etale gerbes on orbifolds

 \subsection{Group algebra}

 The results in this subsection are standard in group theory.
 We collect them here for later use.
 Let $G,H,Q$ be finite groups that fit into the following exact sequence,

-We are interested in the structure of the group algebra $\complex H$.
-We would like to understand it by using the information of $G$, $Q$, and the above exact sequence (\ref{eq:extension}).
-The study of representations of the group $H$ in terms of representations of $G$ and $Q$ goes back to Frobenius, Schur, and Clifford.
+We would like to understand the structure of the group algebra $\complex H$ by using the information of $G$, $Q$, and the above exact sequence (\ref{eq:extension}).
+The study of representations of the group $H$ in terms of representations of $G$ and $Q$ goes back to Frobenius, Schur, and Clifford \cite{cl}.
 In the case of continuous groups, this approach is often called the {\em Mackey machine}.
 We shall adapt this terminology in this paper.

 We start by choosing a section $s:Q\rightarrow H$ of the group homomorphism $j$ in the exact sequence (\ref{eq:extension}) such that $j\circ s=id$, and $s(1)=1$.
 Since $G$ and $Q$ are finite groups, such a section $s$ always exists.
 In general, there are many possible choices of $s$, which later lead to equivalent structures.